![]() |

-In this tutorial, we’ll discuss the STM32 GPIO hardware.
-How it works and what sort of functionalities there are, so you can configure it in the best way to meet your applications’ needs.
+In this STM32 GPIO tutorial, we’ll discuss the STM32 GPIO hardware’s internal functionalities.
+How it works on low-level, so you can configure it in the best way to meet your applications’ needs.
 We’ll get into the GPIO speed, alternative functions, locking mechanism, and different possible configurations.
 So let’s get started!

 STM32 GPIO Ports